Part of a series on Internet Slang. [View Related Entries]

 The first known instance of the word "derp" comes from the 1998 comedy film Baseketball by South Park creators Trey Parker and Matt Stone.
 During a scene where they are caught smelling underwear taken from a woman's private drawer, Matt runs out of the room and says "Derp."

 The South Park episode "The Succubus" originally aired on April 21st, 1999 introduced a character named Mr. Derp, who briefly served as the chef's replacement.
 In this episode, the character performs various slapstick clichés like striking himself on the head with a hammer while exclaiming "Derp!"
 The expression has been used in a number of other South Park episodes, most notably in Season 6, Episode 15 "The Biggest Douche in the Universe" (2002) and Season 8th, Episode 6 "They Took Our Jobs (2004)."

 The use of the term in the early 2000s was dominated by the influence of South Park episodes, as evident through a number of tribute YTMND sites that were uploaded as early as in May 2004.
-The image macros captioned “Derp” were first seen on 4chan’s /b/ (random) board circa July 2006, according to Encyclopedia Dramatica’s entry on the series.
-Prior to the emergence of “derp,” other indecipherable phrases have been used for reverse-captioning threads such as fgsfds and hurr durr.
+The image macros captioned "Derp" were first seen on 4chan's /b/ (random) board circa July 2006, according to Encyclopedia Dramatica's entry on the series (said entry is no longer on the site).
+Prior to the emergence of "derp," other indecipherable phrases have been used for reverse-captioning threads such as fgsfds and hurr durr.

 On Urban Dictionary, there are a total of 31 entry submissions defining the word "Derp," with the earliest instance dating back to May 21st, 2003.
 Several entries credit Trey Parker and Matt Stone for the coinage of the term, as shown in the 1998 film Baseketball.